realm/unity-examples/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md

 One possible approach would be to use the fact that `PlayerPrefs` can hold a `string` and save a `JSON` in there.

 First we need to figure out how to actually transform our data into JSON.
-The .NET framework as well as the `UnityEngine` framework offer a JSON serializer and deserializer to do this job for us.
-Both behave very similar but we will use Unity's own [`JsonUtility`](https://docs.unity3d.com/ScriptReference/JsonUtility.html) which [performs better in Unity than other similar JSON solutions](https://docs.unity3d.com/Manual/JSONSerialization.html).
+The .NET framework as well as the `UnityEngine` framework offer a JSON serialize and deserializer to do this job for us.
+Both behave very similar but we will use Unity's own [`JsonUtility`](https://docs.unity3d.com/ScriptReference/JsonUtility.html) which [performs better in Unity than other similar JSON solution](https://docs.unity3d.com/Manual/JSONSerialization.html).

 To transform data to JSON we first need to create a container object.
-This has [some restrictions](https://docs.unity3d.com/ScriptReference/JsonUtility.ToJson.html):
+This has [some restriction](https://docs.unity3d.com/ScriptReference/JsonUtility.ToJson.html):

 > Internally, this method uses the Unity serializer; therefore the object you pass in must be supported by the serializer: it must be a MonoBehaviour, ScriptableObject, or plain class/struct with the Serializable attribute applied.
 The types of fields that you want to be included must be supported by the serializer; unsupported fields will be ignored, as will private fields, static fields, and fields with the NonSerialized attribute applied.